bee-san/diss/Submit/LessonMarkDown.md

 * What is the new location of the agent?
 * What is the reward of moving this way?

-Take for instance, the agent is at the start at (0, 0).
+Take, for instance, the agent is at the start at (0, 0).
 If the agent moves right, that might give a reward of 0.2.
 If the agent moves down, it might give a reward of 0.5.
 The agent now knows the best move is to move down.

 The agent has to write these things down.
 As humans, we also use memory to remember things.
 "This door opens inwards", "to unlock the front door you have to push the lockdown and the door handle at the same time" and so on.
 The agent has a memory, just like us.